 Large players typically have long-term debt-to-total capital ratios of around 50%, indicating that financial leverage, while not excessive, is important to their operating strategy.
 On the other hand, leverage is usually quite low for companies serving environmental niches.

 Since acquisition activity is a feature of this industry, the number of big waste collection operators in the U.S. (annual revenues above $1 billion) is likely to remain on a decline.
 Indeed, consolidation has progressed in good economic times and bad.
-Often, there is a wave of divestitures in the wake of the completion of a sizable deal, which is a benefit to some of the other players, since they may well be able to fit these assets into their operations to gain scale and profitability.
+Often, there is a wave of divestitures in the wake of the completion of a sizable deal, which is a benefit to some of the other players, since they may well be able to fit these assets into their operations to gain scale and enhance profitability.
 Elsewhere, those companies providing specialty waste services will likely continue to utilize acquisitions to broaden their international operations.

-The Earnings Predictability rating for the large waste collection companies is usually at the top end of our 100-point scale.
+The Earnings Predictability score for the large waste collection companies is usually at the top end of our 100-point scale.
 It is much more varied for the other companies in this industry, and this is a key consideration for most investors.
 The same is generally true for 3- to 5-year appreciation potential.
 That is, the stocks of the largest players tend to offer solid, but not outstanding appreciation potential, while a few stocks in the environmental niche group may well reward long-term investors handsomely.

 As implied above, large waste collection companies have a relatively high level of depreciation and amortization charges.
 The result is that cash flow per share is usually much higher than earnings.
 Accordingly, we suggest that investors examine the price chart on the Value Line page, which depicts the relationship between cash flow per share and a stock's price.
 In the case of large waste collection companies, a buying opportunity may be at hand when the "cash flow" line is above the current stock price; caution is likely warranted should the reverse case hold true.